JwolffTeach/SampleWebApp/README.md

 - The Nunito font used in the mockup can be downloaded or referenced.
 It is free and can be found here: https://fonts.google.com/specimen/Nunito

 Extra Credit:
+- Populate the genres in the drop down using the Genres variable in the HomeViewModel
 - Add a media query for widths less than or equal to 712px that will modify the Index page to look like it does on Page 3 of the XD doc